If you’re an experienced WordPress user, then you’ve probably come across its powerful social networking solution, BuddyPress.

 Because you’re creating a native mobile app, you no longer have to worry about ad blockers that prevent on-site advertising efforts from reaching users.
 If you want to monetize your mobile app, activate this module.

 If you want to monetize your mobile app, activate this module.
-Through integrations with some of the leading mobile advertising platforms such as Google DFP and MoPub, you can have maximum flexibility in serving your own ad inventory, or banners from ad networks such as AdMob, or Facebook Audience Network.
+Through integrations with some of the leading mobile advertising platforms such as Google Ad Manager and MoPub, you can have maximum flexibility in serving your own ad inventory, or banners from ad networks such as AdMob, or Facebook Audience Network.

 Because you’re creating a native mobile app, you won’t have to worry about ad blockers that prevent on-site advertising efforts from reaching users.